Rickey McGill

-Rickey Isaiah Justin McGill. (born June 19, 1997) is an American professional basketball player for Patrioti Levice of Slovak Extraliga (basketball) (SLB).
+Rickey Isaiah Justin McGill (born June 19, 1997) is an American professional basketball player for Cibona Zagreb of Croatian League.
 He played college basketball for the Iona Gaels.

 High school career

 McGill attended Spring Valley High School.
 He helped lead Spring Valley to a 23-2 record during his senior season and an appearance in the state final four, earning Section 1's Mr. Basketball honors.
 McGill averaged 23.3 points per game.
 In the Class A regional final against Saugerties High School, McGill hit the game-winning buzzer-beating three-pointer and finished with 21 points and four assists.
 He finished second on Rockland County's all-time scoring list with 1,463 points.

 College career

 McGill averaged 2.8 points per game as a freshman at Iona and remained with the program even though coach Tim Cluess advised him to transfer.
 McGill entered the starting lineup in his following season.
 On February 25, 2018, he scored a career-high 40 points in a 110–101 loss to Rider.
 As a junior, McGill averaged 13.4 points, 5.6 assists and four rebounds per game, earning Second Team All-Metro Atlantic Athletic Conference (MAAC) honors.
 In his senior season, after leading Iona to the 2019 MAAC tournament title and winning most valuable player accolades, he became the first player in conference history to appear in the NCAA tournament for four straight years.
 McGill averaged 15.8 points, 4.8 assists and 4.5 rebounds per game and was named to the First Team All-MAAC.